 - Use regular Oreo cookies if you don’t need your dairy free ice cream to also be gluten free.
 Plain, brand name Oreos don’t contain dairy, but always check the label to be sure if you have severe dairy allergies.

-- Leave out the cookies for grain free chocolate ice cream (paleo if you use coconut cream instead of Silk heavy cream) that tastes like a Wendy’s frosty!
+- Leave out the cookies for grain free chocolate ice cream (paleo if you use instead of Silk heavy cream) that tastes like a Wendy’s frosty!

 How to make this Oreo ice cream without an ice cream maker